haithamshahin333/uiuc-cs513-group/Phase II/MenuItem_Report.md

 1. Remove rows in which price is greater than high_price.
 1. Remove rows with empty id, menu_page_id, created_at, updated_at, xpos or ypos
 1. Remove rows in with non-numerical xpos or ypos
-1. Remove rows with non-existent menu_page_id or dish_id

 ### Rationale